TartanLlama/tartanllama.github.io/_posts/2017-04-05-writing-a-linux-debugger-elf-dwarf.md

 ### Which function am I in?

 Say we have a program counter value and want to figure out what function we're in.
-A simple algorithm for this is:
+An algorithm for this is:

 ```
 for each compile unit: